 Mixing vocals to a 2-track instrumental is something every engineer will encounter at some point.
 It’s especially common in hip hop/pop, where artists routinely download pre-mixed instrumentals online and bring them to a studio to record.
 The challenge with learning how to mix to a 2-track beat is getting the vocals to sit in a space that feels right.
 The following are some tips and ideas to consider when approaching a mix like this.

-Handling the Instrumental
+Handling the Beat

 Get Your Vocals Right First

 The first thing you should do is get the vocals sounding solid.
-That way it’s just a matter of opening up the 2-track later.

 If you have a lot of clients bringing you instrumentals to track over, creating a vocal mixing template is the best way to go.
 It’ll drastically expedite the mixing process if you already have your vocal chain(s), reverb/delay sends, and other processing ready to go.
 It’s helpful for tracking, too, when an artist might want to record through Auto-Tune, with some reverb/delay, or anything else they might request.